kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Set `.status.heartbeatTime` to the present time to signal that the eviction request is not stuck.
 - Update the `.status.evictionRequestCancellationPolicy` field if needed.
-This field might have been set by the previous interceptor.
+This field might have been set by a previous interceptor.
 This field should be set to `Forbid` if the current eviction request process of the pod cannot be stopped/cancelled.
 This will block any DELETE requests on the EvictionRequest object.
-If the interceptor supports eviction request cancellation, it should make sure that this field is set to `Allow`, and it should be aware that the EvictionRequest object can be deleted at any time.
-See
-  [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details.
+The `Forbid` policy cannot be reverted.
+If the interceptor supports eviction request cancellation, it should leave the field's value as `Allow`; however, it should be aware that the EvictionRequest object can be deleted at any time.
+See [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details.
 - Update `.status.expectedInterceptorFinishTime` if a reasonable estimation can be made of how long the eviction process will take for the current interceptor.
 This can be modified later to change